digitalicagroup/slack-bot/README.md

 * [KLogger](https://github.com/katzgrau/KLogger)

 How does it work?
-* It installs as a PHP application on your web server (using composer).
+* It installs as a PHP application on your web server.
 * Through a "Slash Commands" Slack integration, it receives requests.
 * Posts the results to an "Incoming WebHooks" Slack integration in the originator's channel or private group (yeah, private group!).